Home

 Occupations

-Photographs of your ancestors at work can be great for your heritage layout.
+Photographs of your ancestors at work can be great for your heritage scrapbook layout.
 You could then surf the web for some background on what that job entailed - and then base your journaling on that.

-HERITAGE SCRAPBOOK SUPPLY
+HERITAGE SCRAPBOOK IDEAS

 DIGITAL SCRAPBOOK SUPPLY